paulbaumgarten/pbaumgarten.com/microbit/lesson-04-compound-conditionals.md

 display.scroll("Bye!")
 ```

-## Labryinth style game
+## Rolling marble style game

 Here is a more complicated example.
-Note the use of "and" in the "if statement".
+Note that by the use of `or` in the `if` statement we can set multiple conditions in one go.

 ```python
 from microbit import *